 Blackwood High School uses its reciprocal relationships with researchers at the University of Adelaide and Flinders University as well as associations with the SAHMRI Wellbeing and Resilience Centre and the resources of DECD Business Intelligence to ensure that the Wellbeing initiatives implemented at our site are able to be effectively analysed to determine effectiveness and ensure they are tailored specifically for our school community.
 With the support of University of Adelaide School of Psychology we have also been measuring and tracking the wellbeing of our students across the whole school since 2014.

-Any queries about wellbeing research or Positive Education at Blackwood High School should be directed to Jason Loke, Deputy Principal or Shauna Thompson, Assistant Principal, Whole School Wellbeing.
+Any queries about wellbeing research or Positive Education at Blackwood High School should be directed to Jason Loke, Deputy Principal.